-We apply a "zero waste" philosophy, but we acknowledge that even the most efficient systems inevitably involve a small amount of landfill: for instance, waste-to-energy ash residue, waste legally mandated for landfill, and greywater sludge.
+We apply a "zero waste" philosophy, but we acknowledge that even the most efficient systems inevitably involve a small amount of landfill; for instance, waste-to-energy ash residue, waste legally mandated for landfill, and greywater sludge.
 Therefore, we had set an ambition for all our manufacturing sites to achieve a landfill diversion rate of 99 percent or greater.
 We are proud that, globally in 2022, only 0.07 percent of our operational waste went to landfill (equivalent to a total of 85 tons of waste).
 We achieved our target of virtually zero waste to landfill across all our operational manufacturing sites, except in our site in Ukraine, while complying with all relevant waste regulations and standards.
 We intend to maintain these results moving forward.

-Proportion of PMI factories with virtually zero waste to landfill canteen and sanitary waste, which do not relate to our production processes.
-It also excludes the mandated waste, generally tobacco, that we are obliged to landfill to respect local regulation
+Proportion of PMI factories with virtually zero waste to landfill

+Note: Our calculation of zero waste to landfill does not include canteen and sanitary waste, which do not relate to our production processes.
+It also excludes the mandated waste, generally tobacco, that we are obliged to landfill to respect local regulations.